varundinesh/Automatedownload/README.md

 # Automatedownload
-TO automate and download webpage as pdf and to manipulate the same. one of my freelance task.
+TO automate and download webpage as pdf and to manipulate the same, One of my freelance task.